Dr. Aysha Bodenhamer

 Dr. Scott W. Dunn

-Scott W. Dunn is an assistant professor in the School of Communication at Radford University.
-He studies political communication, and his current research is on young people’s involvement in the political process.
-In addition to courses in Political Communication, he teaches Introduction to Communication, Communication Theory, Media and Society, and Public Speaking.
-He also teaches in and helps coordinate the university’s core curriculum.
-Dunn has led study abroad programs in London and New Zealand; these programs help students understand how media and communication function in international contexts.
-He holds undergraduate and graduate degrees from Virginia Tech and a Ph.D. from the University of North Carolina at Chapel Hill.
+Scott Dunn is an associate professor in the School of Communication at Radford University.
+He studies political communication, and his current research interest is young people’s engagement with politics.
+He has bachelor’s and master’s degrees from Virginia Tech and a Ph.D. in mass communication from the University of North Carolina at Chapel Hill.